Yugo (manga)

-Yugo (勇午, Yuugo) is a Japanese manga series written by Shinji Makari and illustrated by Akana Shu.
-It was serialized in Kodansha's Afternoon magazine from 1994 to 2004.
-The series was transferred to Evening magazine where the subtitle "the Negotiator" is added in.
-Subsequent compilations of the original manga also add this phrase.
-The manga was adapted into an anime television series in 2004 as Yugo the Negotiator.
-The anime comprises the manga's first two major arcs, which fit within 13 episodes.
+Yugo (勇午, Yūgo) is a Japanese manga series written by Shinji Makari and illustrated by Shū Akana.
+It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from December 1993 to July 2004, with its chapters collected in 22 tankōbon volumes.
+The series was transferred to Kodansha's Evening magazine in January 2004 with the subtitle "the Negotiator" added in, where it was serialized until November 2015; an additional 19 volumes were published.
+Subsequent compilations of the original manga series also include this subtitle.
+An anime television series adaptation produced by G&G Direction and Artland aired from February to May 2004, comprising the manga's first two major story arcs within 13 episodes.

 Plot

 The story follows Yugo Beppu, a hostage negotiator, in various cases around the world.
-Having both a very tough body and determination, and his keen insight, Yugo often goes to great length to rescue those he was asked to.
+Having both a very tough body and determination, and his keen insight, Yugo often goes to great lengths to rescue those he is tasked to, without resorting to physical violence.